Time Periods

 In one scene, Sahni's character had to fall at the feet of the zamindar, played by Murad, and beg him to spare his land.
 Unbeknownst to Sahni, Bimal Roy had instructed Murad to suddenly jerk his feet away.
 Murad ended up kicking Sahni hard in the face.
 Shocked and humiliated, Sahni began sobbing in anger.
 Murad immediately rushed to embrace him and explained the situation.

-Sone Ki Chidiya, produced by Ismat Chughtai, was based on a story written by her.
-The film was directed by Shahid Latif, who was also Chughtai's husband.
+For Balraj, who would eventually find great success playing patriarchs, Bhabi (1957) was one of his early outings as the family elder.
+Sone Ki Chidiya, produced by Ismat Chughtai and directed by her husband Shahid Latif, was based on a short story written by her.
 It featured a poem recited by Kaifi Azmi, with Balraj Sahni lip-syncing to the words.
 The poem, “Aaj ki raat bahut garm hawa chalti hai,” would later foreshadow Sahni's swansong, the film Garm Hawa (1973).

 Sunghursh was an adaptation of Mahasweta Devi's Layli Admaner Aayna, a Bengali novella about a family of thugs in 19th-century Benares.
 Sahni's role had shades of grey and placed him opposite a young Sanjeev Kumar, while also reuniting him with Dilip Kumar after Hulchul (1951).